-Applied The applied separation time during method run. separation Note: This time can differ from the methods time separation time if the user adjusted the separation time during run.
+separation Note: This time can differ from the methods time separation time if the user adjusted the separation time during run.
 Processed The ID of the user who processed the sample. by Instrument Serial number of the instrument the sample was ID processed with.
-Method Information If you select this option, the following information is included in the Run section: Applied Name of the method the sample was processed method Method Sample injection time as it was defined in the injection method. time Method Sample injection voltage as it was defined in the injection method. voltage Method Separation time as it was defined in the method. separation time Method Separation voltage as it was defined in the method. separation voltage Cartridge Information If you select this option, the following information will be included in the Run section: Cartridge ID of the cartridge the sample was processed with.
-ID Cartridge Calibration status of the cartridge at process time: "OK", "Not calibrated", or "Conditional OK."
-For Calibration information on calibration status, refer to section Status Running the calibration wizard.
+Method Information If you select this option, the following information is included in the Run section: Applied Name of the method the sample was processed method Method Sample injection time as it was defined in the injection method. time Method Sample injection voltage as it was defined in the method. injection voltage Method Separation time as it was defined in the method. separation time Method Separation voltage as it was defined in the separation method. voltaae Cartridge Information If you select this option, the following information will be included in the Run section: Cartridge ID of the cartridge the sample was processed with.
+Cartridge Calibration status of the cartridge at process time: Calibration "OK", "Not calibrated", or "Conditional OK."
+For Status information on calibration status, refer to section Running the calibration wizard.
+Cartridge The expiration date of the cartridge that was used Expiry for sample processing.
+Date Sample Information The sample information is included to the Sample Header section.

-Sample Information